aweis89/ai-terminals.nvim/README.md

 * **➕ Add Files:** Quickly add the current file or a list of files to the Aider chat context using `/add` or `/read-only`.
 * **➕ Add Buffers:** Add all currently listed buffers to the Aider chat context.
 * **💬 Add Comments:** Insert comments above the current line with a custom prefix (e.g., `AI!`, `AI?`).
-This action automatically saves the file and starts the Aider terminal if it's not already running.
+This automatically starts the Aider terminal, if it's not already running, and brings it to the forefront.

 ## ⚠️ Prerequisites